Netwrk-3/patcher/README.md

 cd patcher
 # Give the installer script executable permission
 chmod +x ./install.bash
-# Run the installation script with root privilages using sudo (same can be done using doas)
+# Run the installation script with root privilages using sudo (same can be done using doas or pkexec)
 sudo ./install.bash
 ```
 ## Check if patcher is installed properly